Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Day2.md

 ```

 ### Excel Files

-R also supports reading Excel files using the `readxl` package.
-This allows you to work with spreadsheet data directly in R.
+To read Excel files, you can use the `readxl` package.

 ```R
 install.packages("readxl")